 Our program teaches psychology as a science, but we also teach psychology in its practical applications for improving human welfare.
-Our requirements include an introductory survey course, statistics and research methods courses, at least 1 course from each the 3 foundational areas of psychology (Clinical/Personality, Cognitive/Learning/Physiology, and Social/Developmental), a seminar, a senior capstone course, and an optional thesis.
-Many elective courses in psychology are also offered each semester.
+Our requirements include an introductory survey course, statistics and research methods courses, at least 1 course from each the 3 foundational areas of psychology (Clinical/Personality, Cognitive/Learning/Physiology, and Social/Developmental), a seminar, a senior capstone course, and a year-long thesis.
+Additionally, psychology majors take at least one course in philosophy and in biology.
+Many elective courses in psychology are also offered each academic year.

 An important aspect of our program is the senior year experience.
-All seniors must take the senior capstone course that examines the theoretical, historical, and ethical issues of central importance to the discipline, which situates their major in the context of the larger discipline.
-Seniors also have the option of completing a year-long original thesis.
-Seniors in our program experience a strong sense of community as they work on their theses and major exams.
+All seniors take the senior capstone course that examines the theoretical, historical, and ethical issues of central importance to the discipline, which situates their major in the context of the larger discipline.
+Seniors also complete a year-long thesis, which usually takes the form of original empirical research in collaboration with peers.
+Seniors in our program experience a strong sense of community as they work on their theses and prepare for their thesis oral exams.

-Whitman's Psychology Department has well-equipped animal and human laboratory facilities for undergraduate teaching and research.
-Our comparative psychology lab allows students to investigate behavior and cognition in pigeons and rats.
-Human laboratory facilities include an infant development laboratory and a cognitive aging laboratory.
-In addition, there are multiple rooms available for studies involving human participants, testing, and other laboratory exercises.
+The Psychology Department has well-equipped animal and human laboratory facilities for undergraduate teaching and research.
+The comparative psychology lab allows students to investigate behavior and cognition in pigeons and rats.
+The avian communication lab's focus is on songbirds.
+Human laboratory facilities include the infant and adolescent development, cognitive aging, personality, and experimental psychopathology labs.
+Rooms are available for students to sign out for research with human participants, testing, and other laboratory exercises.

 Psychology majors in our department have published their research in numerous journals.
-In addition, our students have an enormously successful record of presenting their research at regional professional meetings, where their papers are accepted in a blind peer review process.
+In addition, our students regularly present their research at regional professional meetings, where their papers are accepted in a blind peer-review process.
 Many of Whitman's psychology majors go on to graduate school and have reported that they appreciate the rigorous training that our program provided them, particularly the senior thesis experience.